HL7/APIX---API-Exchange-for-Medicinal-Products/input/pagecontent/index.md

 5. **One framework for everything – across all product types and procedures**
    A single FHIR-based framework works for all regulated product types (e.g., drugs, devices, OTC, veterinary) and all regulatory procedures (e.g., clinical trials, post approval variations, adverse event reporting, master-files, inspections, health technology assessments).
 One integration at the regulator connects all companies; one integration at the company connects all regulators.

-**In short:** APIX delivers the speed, transparency, and analytics of a singular modern fintech platform – but for every medicinal and healthcare product – using technology already running at global scale.

 ### In Scope
 Regulated health products, including: